|On this page|

 Determines the order that work items are sorted in when accessing the partitions on this node.
 This also affects the sort order of output files on the partition.

 No sorting is applied.
 The work items in the partition are handled in no particular order.

 Work items in the partition are sorted based on their index.

 Input Node Order

 Work items in the partition are sorted based on the order of input nodes wired into this node.
 If two work items are from the same input, they are then sorted by index.

 Work items in the partition are sorted based on the attribute specified in the Sort Attribute field parameter.

 Determines whether the work items in this node’s partitions are sorted in ascending or descending order.

-This example demonstrates how to use the partition by expression node in PDG/TOPs.
+This example demonstrates how to use the partition by expression TOP node.